 What characteristics of theirs do you appreciate most?

 Do they make you feel like you can be your true self?
 Do they make you laugh?
 Do they do their best to keep things fun and interesting?
 Are they generous?
 Is it their sense of adventure, or their willingness to go out on a limb for their friends, or their sense of humor?

 The answers to these questions can give you a very clear indicator of your core values.

 Who are the people in your life that you most admire?

-You know the feeling you get when your favorite celebrity posts something on Instagram?
+Do you know the feeling you get when your favorite celebrity posts something on Instagram?
 You're like, "Damn, I wish I could be like that person."

-That's because they're living their values and something about that reflects your own.
+That's because they're living their values, and something about that reflects your own.